steph643/tinypsd/README.md

-**tinypsd compresses your psd files down to 5% of their orginal size.
+**tinypsd shrinks your psd files down to 5% of their orginal size.
 This allows for cheaper and faster backups.**

 ### Demo